code-hunger/MSc-Notes/Financial Maths Basics.typ

 increments-means vanish, but by having (only) the final expectation of all of its predictable increments-transforms vanishes:

-#let iff(xinset: 1em, yinset: 0pt, stroke: none, left, right) = grid(
+#let iff(columns: 3, xinset: 1em, yinset: 0pt, stroke: none, left, right) = grid(
-  columns: 3, inset: (x: xinset, y: yinset), align: horizon, stroke: stroke, left,
+  columns: columns, inset: (x: xinset, y: yinset), align: horizon, stroke: stroke, left,
   [if an only if],
   right